catrincm/personal-website/content/publication/2016-phd/index.md

 # Summary.
 A shortened abstract for the summary pages.
 summary: "
-This discusses self-referential probabilities in some gory detail.
+This thesis discusses self-referential probabilities in some gory detail.
 We discuss a number of semantics models and initial work on how rationality considerations should apply in such cases.
 "